 - Makes your blog appear more professional, lending it credibility and authority.

-- Provides a boost to your blog SEO, which can improve your site’s traffic.
+- Provides a boost to your WordPress blog SEO, which can improve your site’s traffic.

 Ultimately, the way your blog is organized is just as important as the content you offer.
 If they can’t navigate easily, visitors aren’t likely to stick around or share your work with others.